 The harvest from for-hire (i.e., charter vessels and headboats) vessels contributes to recreational landings that count towards recreational ACLs.
-The default system to estimate effort in the for-hire fleet is the MRIP For-Hire survey.
+The default system to estimate effort in the for-hire fleet is the Marine Recreational Information Program (MRIP) For-Hire survey.
 This is a voluntary dockside intercept survey of landings and discards.
-In addition to this dockside survey, fishing effort is calculated based on a monthly phone sample of 10% of for-hire vessels operating in west Florida, Alabama, Mississippi, and Louisiana.
+In addition to this dockside survey, fishing effort is calculated based on a monthly phone sample of 10% of for-hire vessels operating in west Florida, Alabama, and Mississippi.
+Louisiana (LA) generates weekly estimates of catch and effort through their LA Creel program.
 Texas Parks and Wildlife Department conducts their own creel survey to estimate private and charter landings in Texas.

-A subset of for-hire vessels that generally meet the criteria of a headboat (see below) are selected by the Science and Research Director to report fisheries data via the Southeast Regional Headboat Survey (SRHS) administered by the Southeast Fisheries Science Center.
+A subset of for-hire vessels that generally meet the criteria of a headboat (see below) are selected by the Science and Research Director (SRD) to report fisheries data via the Southeast Regional Headboat Survey (SRHS) administered by the Southeast Fisheries Science Center.
 This program focuses on the larger capacity for-hire vessels and collects vessel specific information about catch and effort.
 For the purpose of the document, headboats are federally permitted for-hire vessels that participate in the SRHS and charter vessels are federally permitted for-hire vessels that do not participate in the SRHS.
-This distinction is necessary as the generally accepted description of charter vessels:
+This distinction is necessary as the generally accepted description of charter vessels do not adequately capture or describe all vessels participating in the for-hire sector.
+For example, the definitions noted above rely heavily on passenger capacity and payment method.
+In practice, some vessels with passenger capacity > 6 may operate as a charter vessel or headboat.